bdsatish/hindu-calendar/README.md

 ## Customization

+All the below options can be customized via `M-x customize-group RET hindu-calendar`.

 By default, the month names use `"Chaitra"`, Vaisakha, etc. Other options are:

 - `"Mesha"` for Mesha, Vrishabha, etc. which are zodiacal names.